Paper Topic Ideas and Areas

 - The first step in finding a paper topic relevant to your course is reviewing the course syllabus and assigned readings

-- The first step in your research is reviewing assigned reading the syllabus.
+- The first step in your research is reviewing, reading, and reading again any relevant materials listed in the syllabus.

 - This page lists general topic ideas and areas, it is then your job to refine a general topic into a more specific paper title.